-- The Nurses will continue to monitor your breathing, heart rate and oxygen levels throughout the procedure and afterwards, during the recovery period. - If you have had a sedative, you may rest for 30 minutes, and we will monitor your vital signs. - Once you have recovered from the initial effects of any sedation you will be offered some refreshments (you can bring your own food if you wish to do so). - You should not have any pain other than some discomfort from wind which will settle after a few hours. - Before you leave the unit, a Nurse or the Endoscopist will give you a copy of the report and explain what was seen during the examination and whether you need any medicines or need to come back for further tests. - If you live alone, we recommend that you arrange for someone to stay with you overnight. - You must not drive, take alcohol, operate heavy machinery, or sign any legally binding documents for 24 hours following the examination. - Most patients feel perfectly back to normal after 24 hours. - If you still feel drowsy after 24 hours, you should wait a further 24 hours before driving.
+- The Nurses will continue to monitor your breathing, heart rate and oxygen levels throughout the procedure and afterwards, during the recovery period. - If you have had a sedative, you may rest for 30 minutes, and we will monitor your vital signs (blood pressure, pulse and oxygen saturation) - Once you have recovered from the initial effects of any sedation you will be offered some refreshments (you can bring your own food if you wish to do so). - You should not have any pain after the procedure. - Before you leave the unit, a Nurse or the Endoscopist will give you a copy of the report and explain what was seen during the examination and whether you need any medicines or need to come back for further tests. - If you live alone, we recommend that you arrange for someone to stay with you overnight. - You must not drive, take alcohol, operate heavy machinery, or sign any legally binding documents for 24 hours following the examination. - Most patients feel perfectly back to normal after 24 hours. - If you still feel drowsy after 24 hours, you should wait a further 24 hours before driving.